When our arms became too tired, we’d draw our paddles in and let the current carry us

-I was digging through photos from last year so I could practice post-processing when I came across our Mendocino trip.
-It’s a charming suburban town north of San Francisco that had an old-timey feel to it.
-It's one of those places that feels like it's always sunny and gives that feeling of nostalgia despite us not having grown up in this country.
-Maybe I've read it in books or saw similar scenes in movies.
-I don't know, it just looks familiar.
+I was sifting through photos from last year when I came across our Mendocino trip.
+It’s a charming suburban town north of San Francisco that had an old-fashioned feel to it.
+Despite not having grown up in this country, I was overcome with a feeling of nostalgia.
+I must’ve read about it in books or seen scenes in films, I’m not sure but it felt so familiar.

 We rented a canoe and paddled our way up the Mendocino river.
-We've never been on a canoe before but it felt easy to get the hang of it.
-As long as we synchronized our movements and agreed on a direction, we were pretty much set.
-After a few minutes, it starts to feel like you've done it before.
+We’d never been in a canoe before but it was easy to get the hang of it.
+As long as we synchronized our movements and agreed on a direction, we were pretty much on our way.
+Give it a few minutes, and it will feel like second nature.

-I think about California and this is what I always imagine.
-A coastal town with an easy vibe and endless trees.
-Of pastel orange and yellow skies and sunsets so beautiful, it’s hard to keep your eyes off it.
+I think about California and this is what I always have in mind.
+A coastal town with an easy-going vibe; with pastel orange and yellow skies and sunsets so beautiful, it’s hard to keep your eyes off of it.

 Hey friend!
 What did you think of this story?
 Let's talk below... 😊